 Treating the cat’s pulmonary edema.

-If the mouth has been affected, your cat will be quite sore while he heals.
-Feeding him soft food can make eating easier.
+If the injury is to the mouth, your cat will be sore while he heals, feed him soft food to ease discomfort.

 - Unplug all appliances which are not in use.

-- Tape hanging words to the wall or floor.
+- Tape hanging cords to the wall or floor.

-- Invest in some cord covers, these are plastic sheaths which are placed over the electrical cord.
+- Invest in some cord covers, to place over the electrical cord.
 Alternatively, just check for clear, plastic tubing at your local hardware store.
 Cut along the length of the tubing, and place around cords.

 - Use furniture to block access to cords.